-- Each team should have their catapult assembled, tested, and ready to go by October 31st, 2006. - The catapult must be able to launch a ping ball from a 2' x 2' launch area into a 1' x 1' target.
-The walls of the target are 2 inches high. - The team will place the target within each of two ranges: 7 to 9 feet and 13 to 15 feet.
-The team, based on experimental data taken, will determine the exact location of the target. - No part of the catapult can extend outside of the 2' x 2' launch area. - Each team will have two attempts to hit the target in each target area.
-The best attempt will be the only one scored. - 24 points will be awarded for a completed catapult that will launch a ping-pong ball. - Landing the ping-pong ball in the target will be considered a successful performance and will be awarded 8 points. - An additional 4 points will be awarded if the ping-pong ball lands within 3 inches of the center of the target. - An additional 6 points may be earned if the team calculates the position of the target and hits the target placed at a height of 28 inches (on top of a stool) at a distance figured by the team.
+- Each team should have their catapult assembled, tested, and ready to go by October 31st, 2006. - Teams will consist of 3 members or less in size. - The catapult must be able to launch a ping ball from a 2' x 2' launch area into an 18" x 18" target.
+The walls of the target are 2 inches high. - The team will place the target within a range of 9 to 12 feet.
+The team, based on experimental data taken, will determine the exact location of the target. - No part of the catapult can extend outside of the 2' x 2' launch area. - Each team will have three attempts to hit the target.
+The best attempt will be the only one scored. - 28 points will be awarded for a completed catapult that will launch a ping-pong ball. - Landing the ping-pong ball in the target will be awarded 6 points. - Up to an additional 12 points will be awarded if the ping-pong ball lands within 4 inches of the center of the target. - Up to an additional 6 points may be earned if the team calculates the position of the target and hits the target placed at a height of 28 inches at a distance figured by the team.